aurotripathy/IDS/README.md

 ### Appendix
-You can find a list of the input features at the [original KDD site](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.names) Note that a few of the features and 'symbolic', i.e., they are categorical whereas the rest are continuous.
-So effort has been spent to harmonize these mix of categorical and continuous features.
+You can find a list of the input features at the [original KDD site](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.names) Note that a few of the features are 'symbolic', i.e., they represent categories whereas the rest are continuous.
+So effort has been spent to harmonize the mix of categorical and continuous features to train them together.
 ```
 duration: continuous.
 protocol_type: symbolic.